 - 2. A provider, household member, volunteer, visitor or parent who has symptoms of illness or of a communicable disease reportable under ch.
 DHS 145 that may be transmitted through normal contact, or whose behavior or mental or physical condition gives reasonable concern for the safety of the children, may not be in contact with the children in care. - 3.
-Each family and in-home child care operator shall demonstrate that he or she is free from tuberculosis prior to certification and recertification.
-The agency may accept results of a test administered up to 12 months before the application date. - (b) Training.
+Each family and in-home child care operator shall demonstrate that he or she is free from tuberculosis prior to initial certification.
+Each family and in-home child care provider shall demonstrate that he or she is free from tuberculosis prior to the date the provider begins working with children.
+For a child care operator, including a child care provider who is also a child care operator, the certification agency may accept results of a test administered up to 12 months before the application date.
+For a child care provider who is not also a child care operator, the certification agency may accept the results of a test administered up to 12 months before the date the provider began working with children. - (b) Training.
 1. 'Level I (regular) and Level II (provisional).'
 Each certified family and in-home child care operator and all employees and volunteers of a certified family or in-home child care operator who provide care and supervision for children under one year of age shall receive training in the most current medically accepted methods of preventing sudden infant death syndrome before the date on which the child care operator is certified or the employment or volunteer work commences.
 Except for a volunteer who does no sole supervision of a child, each certified family child care operator, certified in-home child care operator, employee, and volunteer who provides care and supervision for children under 5 years of age shall receive department-approved training on shaken baby syndrome and impacted babies and appropriate ways to manage crying or fussing children.
 The training shall be completed by one of the following methods: - a.
 Complete the department-approved, in-person training on shaken baby syndrome prevention and impacted babies before the date on which the child care operator is certified or the employment or volunteer work commences. - b.
 View a department-approved video on shaken baby syndrome prevention and impacted babies before the date on which the child care operator is certified or the employment or volunteer work commences and complete a department-approved, in-person training within 6 months of certification approval or start of employment or volunteer work.